 or as stipulated on this website.

-The time of payment shall be of the essence.
+[The time of payment shall be of the essence. ]

 Buyer represents that it has obtained the appropriate governmental approval, if any is required, for Buyer to make payments to Seller for the Goods in US Dollars at the Seller’s designated bank.